TasmanAnalytics/tasman-dbt-mta/readme.md

 </picture>
 </a>

 > We are the boutique analytics consultancy that turns disorganised data into real business value.
+[Get in touch](https://tasman.ai/contact/) to learn more about how Tasman can help solve your organisations data challenges.

 # Multi-Touch Attribution Engine

 **Key Features:**
-- 🔩 Boolean-algebra based filter definitions, allowing fine control of the touches and conversions that are analysed for each attribution model without editing any SQL.
+- 🔩 Boolean-algebra rule-based configurations avoiding custom SQL requirements
-- 🪛 Reconfigurable positional and time-based attribution models.
+- 🪛 Reconfigurable positional and time-based attribution models
-- 🔀 Multiple concurrent models, enabling robust multi-model analyses.
+- 🔀 Multiple concurrent models, enabling robust, flexible, multi-model analyses
-- ⏰ Fine-grain attribution window control.
+- ⏰ Fine-grain attribution window control
 - ➕ Optional incremental materialisations
 - ❄️ Custom warehouse selection (Snowflake only)